 First, some clarification around custody terms.
 Legal custody generally refers to, and is widely understood to "include a parent’s right to participate in major decisions affecting the child’s life, as well as their ability to communicate and participate with professionals and third parties in connection with a child’s education, medical care, and religious upbringing," writes Jason V. Owens, a family law attorney in Massachusetts, in a Lynch & Owens P.C. blog post.

-On the other hand, physical custody refers to where a child lives, and is often what people mean when they say they're fighting for custody of their child, says the team at National Family Solutions.
+On the other hand, physical custody refers to where a child lives, and it's often what people mean when they say they're fighting for custody of their child, says the team at National Family Solutions.
 Then, there are differences between sole, primary, and joint custody.
 In a blog post for Legal Match, a website that matches clients with lawyers in their area, the author differentiates between these terms when referring to visitation rights, and to what extent a parent can make legal decisions for their children.

 Courts Generally Prefer Joint Custody

 Many courts tend to award joint custody when possible.
-Unless there are legitimate, documented reasons why the other parent should have some type of custody or visitation rights—it's likely that the courts will grant some type of visitation or shared parenting time.
+Unless there are legitimate, documented reasons why the other parent should have some type of custody or visitation rights, it's likely that the courts will grant some type of visitation or shared parenting time.
 For example, "In Florida, there is a presumption that shared custody is in the best interests of a child," says Casey M. Reiter, Esq., who is based in West Palm Beach.
 "Florida courts are statutorily required to order that the parents share responsibility for a child unless the court finds that shared parental responsibility would be detrimental to the child," Reiter adds.

 "Best Interest" Factors in a Child Custody Case

-Remember, all the things that make you, in your mind, the better parent may not be factors the court will look at at all.
+Remember, all the things that make you the better parent, in your mind, may not be factors the court will look at at all.
 "No matter the state, family courts always place a premium on the well-being of children.
 In matters involving custody, courts will consider the best interests of the child when reviewing or making any agreements or decisions about where a child will live, and what responsibilities and rights each parent will have," says attorney Robert Sparks of Robert Sparks Attorneys, PLLC.
 The courts consider "best interest" factors such as:

 - The child's views and preferences